CodeFarmer2024/CodeFarmer2024.github.io/source/_posts/In-a-time-of-economic-downturn-and-constant-layoffs-why-did-I-foolishly-give-up-a-high-paying-job.md

 ## 4. Minimizing Impact on My Team

-+ Having lost enthusiasm for my work, I still met daily business requirements but lacked any extra output.
-To lessen the impact on my team's year-end performance, I felt that leaving mid-year would be beneficial for both sides.
++ Having lost enthusiasm for my work, I met daily business requirements but lacked any extra output.
+To minimize the impact on my team’s year-end performance, I felt that leaving mid-year would be beneficial for everyone.

 # Why I'm Not Worried About the Negative Effects of Leaving

 ## 1. No immediate financial pressures

-+ Having worked for a decade, I've built a reasonable financial cushion.
-Although I currently lack other income sources, I’m not overly concerned about finances in the short term; I believe I can manage for a year or two.
++ After a decade of work, I've built up a solid financial cushion.
+Although I currently don’t have other sources of income, I'm not overly worried about finances in the short term; I believe I can get by for a year or two.

 ## 2. A Broader Perspective